Back to All Events

 Cost for participation in the training is based in organisation type and revenue:

-• $310+GST | Small Non-Profit — For non-profits with an annual revenue of less than $500K.
+• $350+GST | Small Non-Profit Concession — For non-profits with an annual revenue of less than $500K.

-• $550+GST | Regular Non-Profit — For non-profits with an annual revenue between $500K-3 million.
+• $600+GST | Regular Non-Profit Concession — For non-profits with an annual revenue between $500K-3 million.

-• $660+GST | Large Non-Profit — For non-profits with an annual revenue of more than $3 million.
+• $800+GST | Large Non-Profit Concession — For non-profits with an annual revenue of more than $3 million.

-• $820+GST | For-Profit | Education | B-Corp — For government bodies, education, social enterprises and organisations servicing the non-profit sector.
+• $1,000+GST | Full Price — For government bodies, education, social enterprises and organisations servicing the non-profit sector.

-• $310+GST | Individual — For individuals and grassroots changemakers who are not affiliated by an organisation or movement.
+• $350+GST | Individual — For individuals and grassroots changemakers who are not affiliated by an organisation or movement.

 To ensure more equitable access across our trainings and events, a limited number of full and partial scholarships ($170+GST) are available to grassroots advocates, community groups and start-up/small organisations.
 We welcome and prioritise scholarship applications from First Nations people, people with disability, people of colour, people with lived experience seeking asylum and unwaged changemakers.
-To apply for a scholarship, please complete an application here or contact Erica at erica@australianprogress.org.au.
+To apply for a scholarship, please complete an application here or contact us at info@australianprogress.org.au.

 TEAM REGISTRATIONS